Fudge Tunnel: History

 In May 2020, Fudge Tunnel released the live compilation Best of the Desk: Volume One, Live in Europe 1993, featuring recordings from various shows on the band's 1993 European tour.
 Another live album, Sloppy Noise Rock, was released in 2021.
 It featured various live recordings from 1989 and 1990.

+Influences

+Fudge Tunnel cited influences including Big Black, Black Flag and Black Sabbath.